 - OnePlus 6T

 LG is expected to launch the next generation V-series and G-series flagships this year with the launch of the V60 ThinQ and G9 ThinQ smartphones.
-These devices could be the first to get Android 11 update but the update could also roll out to its older devices.
+These devices could be the first to get the Android 11 update but the update could also roll out to its older devices.
 Here’s a list of LG phones expected to get Android 11:

 - LG G9 ThinQ